mwdeshaw/Break/README.md

         return true;
     };
 ```
-Note the reversal of velocity on the x-axis on collision with the wall, preventing the paddle from going outside of the cavas.
+Note the reversal of velocity on the x-axis on collision with the wall, preventing the paddle from going outside of the canvas.
 Collisions of all types were checked for with the following code in the main game class:

 ```javascript
     checkForWallCollisions() {